cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-10-13-my-ultimate-terminal-customizations-for-windows.md

 The first step is to get a better terminal app.
 I use [Windows Terminal](https://en.wikipedia.org/wiki/Windows_Terminal), which offers a lot of nice customization options.
-For example, it allows opening customizing the appearance (just like [iTerm](https://iterm2.com/)), and having multiple tabs with different shells opened like PowerShell, Command Prompt, and Windows Subsystem for Linux (WSL).
+For example, it allows many changes in the appearance of the prompts (similar to [iTerm](https://iterm2.com/)), and having multiple tabs with different shells opened like PowerShell, Command Prompt, and Windows Subsystem for Linux (WSL).
 The app can be [downloaded from the Microsoft Store](https://aka.ms/terminal) or directly installed from its official [GitHub repository](https://github.com/microsoft/terminal).

 - To install via Microsoft Store, open [Microsoft Store](https://apps.microsoft.com/home?hl=en-us&gl=US), search for "Windows Terminal" and click "Get" or "Install."